goatcorp/faq/steamdeck.md

 Do not set a Compatibility mode for XIVLauncher in Steam.
 XIVLauncher is a native Steam application that does not need Proton to run.

+### Q: I can't enter my username/password.

+Due to a limitation of Steam's text input API, please use the Steam Deck's Gaming Mode to finish setup.

 [Return to the top](#installation)\
 <a href="{{ site.github.baseurl }}/">Return to the main FAQ</a>